pmcgrath/eatr/readme.md

 # Purpose
 This contains a simple kubernetes controller that renews AWS ECR authorization token [image pull secrets](https://kubernetes.io/docs/concepts/containers/images/) periodically, it also needs to cater for newly created namespaces

-This is specifically for a kubernetes cluster not running on EC2 instances, but where we need to pull images from AWS's ECR
+This is specifically for a kubernetes cluster not running on EC2 instances, but where we need to pull images from multiple AWS ECRs

-Current implementation creates image pull secrets in each namespace that is not blacklisted, may change this to be based on a namespace having a specific label or annotation
+Current implementation creates image pull secrets in each namespace that have labels that matche an ECR DNS